fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 A web page using WebRTC can form multiple PeerConnections.
-Each one of these starts an ICE process that imitates STUN transactions towards varios IP and ports that are specified by the Javascript of the web page.
+Each one of these starts an ICE process that imitates STUN transactions towards various IP and ports that are specified by the Javascript of the web page.

-Browser do not limit the number of PeerConnections but do limit the totall amount of STUN traffic that is sent with no congestion controll.
+Browser do not limit the number of PeerConnections but do limit the total amount of STUN traffic that is sent with no congestion control.
 This draft assumes that browsers will limit this traffic to 250kbps thought right now implementation seems to exceed that when measured over an 100ms window.

 Each PeerConnection starts a new STUN transaction periodically until all the iCE testing is done.
-RFC5245 limits this to be 20ms or more while draft-ietf-ice-rfc5245bis proposes moves the minimum time to 5 ms. Retransmission for previos stun transaction can be happening in parallel with this.
+RFC5245 limits this to be 20ms or more while draft-ietf-ice-rfc5245bis proposes moves the minimum time to 5 ms. Retransmission for previous stun transaction can be happening in parallel with this.

 The STUN specification [RFC5389] specifies 7 retransmission each one